bananabanban911-pixel/zphisher-cloudflared-fix/README.md

 ##

 ### Installation (Termux)
-You can easily install zphisher in Termux by using tur-repo
+You can easily install zphisher in Termux by using tur-repo (NOT CLOUDFLARED FIXED !!)
 ```
 $ pkg install tur-repo
 $ pkg install zphisher